mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 In this section I outline the key features of selected game making tools.
 Some game making tools for beginners, for example Kodu or the Game Maker series, use a Graphical User Interface (GUI) to abstract away the detail of the underlying code complexity.
 While those may be useful to learn game design without coding, in this section I only include tools that allow users to code the game directly.

 **Pygame - a python based library for 2D Games:** Pygame is an add-on (code library) for Python to make game making a bit easier.
 Pygame is a good choice for students that have had experience of coding in Python of for teachers that want to encourage fluency in this particular language.
 The Pygame community has produced good resources aimed at beginner coders (https://www.pygame.org/wiki/resources
 ).
 There are also interesting resources and books to support game making with Pygame on the website of the Raspberry Pi foundation (https://www.raspberrypi.org/blog/tag/pygame/).
 It is harder to set up a game-coding environment using Pygame compared to some of the other tools here.
 There is also less of an active community of game makers sharing their games online.
-YOu can set up a python environment on your desktop, however you can use replit.com (https://replit.com/talk/learn/A-Starter-Guide-to-Pygame/11741
+You can set up a python environment on your desktop, however you can use replit.com (https://replit.com/talk/learn/A-Starter-Guide-to-Pygame/11741
 ) or a premium subscription to the educational online code playground trinket (https://trinket.io/features/pygame) to code games online.

 **Scratch - a familiar and flexible tool:** Scratch was one of the first block based programming environment to really catch on in schools.
 Scratch was designed for more general multi-media projects rather than to make games.
 However, given free reign games are often what young people try to create first.
 The ability to create your own graphical and audio assets is a real advantage.
 However, from my experience, while it is quick to get started, the lack of program common game patterns like gravity and collisions means that complexity of the code you need quickly mounts.
 Even then, for the most part the actual game play of the learner created games is often a bit unsatisfactory.
 Where Scratch does stand out is the community element of the website where learners can get inspired by the extremely diverse creations of other young coders.
 The ability to remix the work of others is a great way start to get used to the tools and the way of working.